jbedette/recip-me/README.md

 # songclone

-use soundcloud api to look up artists and save upcoming events in the greater new york area and save it to a user's list of upccoming shows.
+use songkick api to look up artists and save upcoming events in the greater new york area and save it to a user's list of upccoming shows.

 -user table
 -events table